AutoResearch/autora-user-cookiecutter/docs/index.md

 ### Run Cookiecutter

 After we have installed `Python` and `Node` and set up a virtual environment, we use the `cookiecutter`.
-First install it:
+First, install it:

 ```shell
 pip install cookiecutter